surveysolutions/docs/content/faq/my-questionnaire-is-not-as-fast-as-it-used-to-be-why-.md

 </tr>
 <tr class="even">
 <td style="text-align: center;">7.
 Wishful thinking.</td>
-<td style="text-align: center;">No objective measurement was taken to measure the performance of the questionnaire during testing, then when the survey started and things start to matter, the questionnaire performance is deemed inadequate. <br />
+<td style="text-align: center;">No objective measurement was taken to measure the performance of the questionnaire during testing, then when the survey started and things start to matter, the questionnaire performance is deemed inadequate.Â <br />
 Test during preparation.</td>
 </tr>
 </tbody>